Tom Murphy Player Props: Mariners vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 6.95 team ERA that ranks last across all MLB pitching staffs.
+- The Athletics have the last-ranked team ERA across all MLB pitching staffs (6.95).

-- Athletics pitchers combine to allow the most home runs in baseball (85 total, 1.7 per game).
+- Athletics pitchers combine to give up the most home runs in baseball (86 total, 1.7 per game).

-- In his last appearance on Saturday, the lefty went five innings against the Houston Astros, giving up three earned runs while surrendering five hits.
+- In his last time out on Saturday against the Houston Astros, the left-hander threw six innings, giving up two earned runs while surrendering five hits.

-- The 25-year-old has a 6.85 ERA and 7.6 strikeouts per nine innings across nine games this season, while allowing a batting average of .306 to his opponents.
+- The 27-year-old has an ERA of 4.99, with 9.4 strikeouts per nine innings, in nine games this season.
+Opposing hitters have a .246 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.